JonathanEDressel/clawd-code/README.md

 - **Interactive CLI:** A robust REPL with markdown rendering and project bootstrap flows.
 - **Plugin System:** A flexible hook pipeline for custom extensions.

-> **Note:** This repository is a backup/mirror.
-For the actively maintained and updated version, visit [https://github.com/instructkr/claw-code](https://github.com/instructkr/claw-code).

 ## Support the Research

 If these harness tools are helping you build better agent workflows, consider supporting the continued research and engineering.
 Your contributions help maintain the infrastructure and fuel further development passes.